Venchislav/PyQt6Apps/README.md

 # application-automizer
-PyQt6 fan made project.
+PyQt6 fan made projects.
 I'm not a pro in PyQt, it's just a practice.

 Made for pc startup automization
-P.S I'm in flight today, so it's not gonna be that much commits today✈
+Second app is an open source password generator

+P.S Bruh now it's two apps in here